dsgrid/dsgrid/docs/source/data_format.rst

   a row with a null ``id`` for every combination of dimensions that does not exist in the load_data.

+  - The ``id`` column must be an integer.
+  - Dimension columns must be strings.
+  - Each dimension column name must match dsgrid dimension types (geography, sector, subsector, etc.).
+  - The values in each dimension column must match the dataset's dimension records.

 ::

     +---------+------+---------------+-------+